 FATS ARE NOT FATTENING!
 Amazing but true.
+At least, as long as we do not eat gross amounts of them.
 When we eat fats and oils they pass into our blood as cholesterol.
 But any cholesterol we don't use passes them right back into our lower intestine where we get rid of them.
 They actually help to keep us regular!
 Well, this is not quite the whole story: noticeably high-fat diets do tend to make you put on a bit more weight, but exactly what is going on there is unknown, it's not a simple eat it–wear it relationship.
 All things in moderation!

 The main body fat we all hate comes from carbohydrates, "carbo" for short - sugar and starch.
 Besides the sugar we eat, our gut breaks starch down into sugar, and all that sugar passes into our blood.
 Once there, unlike fats we can't get rid of it.
 Special body cells convert it into fat so that they can store it until needed.
 This fat stays in the cell and so the blood can't send it for disposal.
 This is why we get fat, because we eat too much starch and sugar!
 It is better to eat one slice of buttered toast than two slices with no butter or marge.
 The fats and oils will help you feel full - they make food taste so much richer! - and so you won't miss that second slice.
 Try it!